Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Introduction

+More broadly, our results contribute to the literature on quantile regression under dependence \citep{kato2012asymptotic,parente2016quantile,hagemann2017cluster} and to recent advances in dependence-robust covariance estimation \citep{galvao2024hac}.
+Compared with these studies, our framework is tailored to two-way clustering dependence, while also encompassing the i.i.d.\ and one-way clustering settings as special cases.
+In particular, by accommodating degeneracy and regime-dependent convergence rates, our analysis goes beyond standard settings and provides inference procedures that remain valid across a broad range of two-way clustering regimes.

+We complement the theoretical results with Monte Carlo evidence demonstrating that conventional QR standard errors can severely understate uncertainty under two-way clustering, whereas the proposed CRVE delivers reliable coverage across a wide range of dependence configurations.\footnote{The MATLAB and Stata codes to implement the proposed method are available at \url{https://jiahaoecon.github.io/webpage/research/}.} An empirical application revisits the relationship between teacher-licensing stringency and the supply of high-quality teachers, uncovering substantial heterogeneity across the outcome distribution that is masked by mean-based analysis.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} introduces the two-way QR framework and the projection decomposition and develops the regime-adaptive limit theory for $\widehat{\beta}(\tau)$.
-Section~\ref{sec:variance} proposes $\widehat{D}(\tau)$ and $\widehat{\Omega}(\tau)$ and establishes the consistency of $\widehat{\Sigma}(\tau)$ and the validity of inference based on the $t$-statistic.
-Section~\ref{sec:mc} presents Monte Carlo evidence.
-Section~\ref{sec:empirical} studies an application to teacher licensing.
-Section~\ref{sec:conclusion} concludes.
-Technical proofs and additional results are deferred to the appendix.
+Section~\ref{sec:model} introduces the model and develops the asymptotic theory.
+Section~\ref{sec:variance} presents the proposed variance estimator and establishes its validity.
+Section~\ref{sec:mc} reports Monte Carlo evidence, Section~\ref{sec:empirical} presents the empirical application, and Section~\ref{sec:conclusion} concludes.
+Mathematical derivations are provided in the Appendix.